-Translational Research In Oncology-US, Inc. (TRIO-US) is a site management organization (SMO) made up of a committed group of community oncologists interested in participating in translational research studies.
-TRIO-US also provides protocol development and project management services for investigator initiated trials to be conducted at UCLA and/or the TRIO-US Network.
-The TRIO-US Network consists of more than 15 community oncology practices across multiple states, a majority in Southern California, responsible for executing clinical trials brought to them by the UCLA Clinical Research Unit (CRU).
-Many of the TRIO-US Network sites have participated in clinical trials with UCLA since the inception of the network over 20 years ago.
-UCLA provides the TRIO-US administrative staff with central study activities including regulatory, pharmacy, contracts and billing.
+TRIO-US is a Site Management Organization (SMO) made up of a committed group of more than 10 community oncologists across the United States interested in participating in translational research studies.
+TRIO-US network sites are responsible for executing on clinical trials brought to them by the UCLA Jonsson Comprehensive Cancer Center (JCCC) Clinical Research Unit (CRU).
+Many of the TRIO-US Network sites have participated in clinical trials since the inception of the network over 20 years ago.

 TRIO, a not-for-profit organization, is a global leader in translational oncology research through scientific innovation, excellence in trial development and execution, and collaboration with investigators and industry.
 TRIO has three values which the organization follows: integrity, teamwork and passion.
 The ultimate goal is to improve the survival and quality of life of patients with cancer.